Welcome to CSE at Michigan

 John H. Holland received the first PhD in computer science at Michigan in 1959.
 In 1966, the Michigan Terminal System (MTS) was developed as one of the world’s first time-sharing computer operating systems.
 Seminal work in the development of computer databases by Edgar (Ted) Codd took place at Michigan in the late 1960s.
 Today, dozens of our former graduate students serve as faculty at other research universities.
 Four Michigan alumni – Frances Allen, Edgar Codd, Stephen Cook, and Michael Stonebraker – are Turing Award recipients.
 Another, Larry Page, co-founded Google, one of the largest and most influential technology companies.

-The CSE division continues to lead as a vibrant and innovative force, with world-class faculty and students exploring and expanding new directions of inquiry in artificial intelligence, pervasive and cloud computing, chip and device architectures, big data, machine learning, precision health, security and privacy, autonomous transportation, and many other areas.
+Through research, our faculty and students are exploring and expanding new directions of inquiry in artificial intelligence, pervasive and cloud computing, chip and device architectures, big data, machine learning, precision health, security and privacy, autonomous transportation, and many other areas.
 The pervasiveness and relevance of computing today is reflected by our interdisciplinary research in areas such as medicine, education, economics, engineering, and the sciences.

 Our undergraduate and graduate programs are among the top in the nation and embrace both deep inquiry and cross-disciplinary breadth.
 In addition to nearly 100 traditional lecture and lab courses taught each year, undergraduate students experience real-world applications through industry-sponsored design projects and internships.
 They also have the opportunity to participate in undergraduate research projects and on competitive and interdisciplinary student-led project teams.
-As of Fall 2019, 385 graduate students were enrolled in out Master’s and PhD programs, and 2561 undergraduate students were declared as majors in our computer engineering, computer science, and data science programs.
-890 undergraduate degrees and 113 MS and PhD degrees were conferred in academic year 2018-19.
+As of Fall 2022, 564 graduate students were enrolled in our Master’s and PhD programs, and 2975 undergraduate students were declared as majors in our computer engineering, computer science, and data science programs.
+1361 undergraduate degrees and 98 MS and PhD degrees were conferred in academic year 2021-22.

 Forward-looking, interdisciplinary research projects form the foundation of CSE’s active and productive connections to industry and government.
-In FY 2019, support for our research programs exceeded $29 million, leveraging long-standing and productive research relationships with a notable range of federal agencies, industry-leading companies, and industry/government consortia.
+In FY 2021-22, our research expenditures exceeded $24 million, leveraging long-standing and productive research relationships with a notable range of federal agencies, industry-leading companies, and industry/government consortia.
 Our vibrant research program results in graduates who are highly sought and actively recruited around the globe.

 We strive to be a force for positive change in a world with many challenges.
 Through education, research, entrepreneurship, and collaboration, our ultimate goal is to produce and nurture the bright minds who will thoughtfully guide us to tomorrow, addressing societal imperatives and transforming our world through the power of computational approaches.